 Please make sure you've reviewed the following policies:

-Note: unless otherwise noted, all assessments are due at 11:59:59pm PDT.
-If you have trouble submitting an assessment and the deadline is approaching, you should email all the files to Brett and your TA before the deadline so we have your submission on record.
+Note: unless otherwise noted, all assessments are due at 11:59pm PT PT.
+If you have trouble submitting an assessment and the deadline is approaching, you should email all the files to the instructors and your TA before the deadline so we have your submission on record.
 Submissions received after the due date may not be accepted even if there were technical difficulties turning in the assessment if you did not email us your solution before the cutoff.

 All assessments will be submitted and graded via Ed.

 Once per week, you may revise and resubmit a previous take-home assessment to demonstrate improved mastery.
 Your resubmission will be graded and the new grades will fully replace your previous grades.
-(Note that this means your grades may go down if you introduce new errors.)
+(Note that this means your grades may go down.)
 See the full policy in the syllabus for more details.

 While feedback from your previous submissions is an important starting point for improving your work, addressing the feedback you receive does not guarantee any particular result on your resubmission.
 We will make every effort to provide feedback on all areas that could be improved, but oversights may occur.
 In addition, changes to address one area of feedback may introduce new errors or concerns in other areas.
 It is your responsibility to ensure that your work meets all expectations.
 Be sure to consult not only your feedback, but also the assignment specification, code quality guide, and other course resources and materials.